Retirement Systems

 Policy 3364-25-123 states: [AAR1] Cash Benefit Conversion of Sick Leave Upon Retirement Employees with ten (10) or more years of service with the state (service as defined by a State of Ohio retirement system excluding non-Ohio purchased time) shall be compensated in an amount not to exceed one-fourth of accrued but unused sick leave credit, based upon the individual’s annual rate of compensation at the time of retirement up to a maximum payment of two hundred-forty (240) hours.
 Please read the policy for exact details and eligibility.

-At what age am I considered retired by the policy above?
+IF I'm IN THE ARP, At what age am I considered fully retired?

 Does the University contribute to Social Security on my behalf?